video-dev/hls.js/README.md

 the lib is written in EcmaScript 6, and transpiled in ES5.

+MPEG-2 TS transmuxing is offloaded into a Web Worker.

 # sneak peek demo
 working in Chrome (also on mobile device) [http://gdupontavice.dev.dailymotion.com/hls.js/demo/index.html](http://gdupontavice.dev.dailymotion.com/hls.js/demo/index.html)